peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* The remainder of the two numbers.
+* The remainder that would result when this arbitrary-precision rational number is divided by another arbitrary-precision rational number.

 **Throws:**